 Note that many providers include startup options within their app settings.
 For example, you may be able to connect to the VPN every time you start your device.
 This way, you can ensure your ISP never has any data to log.

-Can I use a free VPN to stop my ISP tracking my activity?
+Can I use a free VPN to stop ISP tracking?

 You may just be trading in one evil for another.
 Although you’ll come across a ton of free VPN services, these generally aren’t worth a second look.
 There are a variety of reasons why this is the case, from both a security and practical standpoint.

 Free VPN services are well-known for tracking user activity, which is exactly what you’re looking to avoid.
 They’ll use tracked data to build user profiles and sell them to the highest bidder.
 Even if they don’t partake in this practice, chances are you’ll have to endure ads injected into the sites you visit by the VPN itself.
 This is far from the worst of it.
 Some free VPNs don’t encrypt your traffic at all and others carry malware.
 One provider even hijacked users’ idle bandwidth and used it to form a botnet.

 As if poor security isn’t bad enough, things don’t get much better on the performance side.
 Free VPNs typically have a large number of users vying for space on a limited number of servers.
-This translates to queues to connect to servers and unreliable connections.
+This translates to queues to connect to servers and unreliable internet connections.
 You’ll likely endure slow page loading while browsing and buffering during streaming.

 All-in-all, it just makes sense to opt for a reputable paid provider that gives you a secure and reliable service.